-DAC has appropriate accumulator in processor memory.
+DACs have appropriate accumulators in processor memory.
 An accumulator size is 4 bytes (32 bits).
-A two most significant bytes of accumulator are transferred by processor into DAC chip each 10 millisecond for converting to voltage.
+A two most significant bytes of accumulators are converted to output voltages each 10 millisecond.
 Two least significant bytes are used in file procession only to provide required accuracy.
-If an user don't use this mode he can forget about these bytes.
-They are not significant.
+If a user doesn't use this mode he can forget about these bytes.
+They are not significant in "simple DAC mode".

 A file procession may be paused any time.
-In this state (PAUSE state) an user has opportunity to correct an output voltages (by direct write to appropriate accumulators) and to correct the processed file (a following records) by address write commands.
+In this state (PAUSE state) a user has opportunity to correct output voltages (by direct write to appropriate accumulators) and to correct the processed file (following records) by address write commands.
 After these procedures the file procession may be resumed either from next time moment or from next record.